dcunited001/dcunited001.github.io/_posts/2018-02-15-to-catch-a-butterfly-epistemic-miracles-of-serendipity.md

 > conspiring to destroy him to preempt the self-propagating change to
 > follow his life.

+- why is this? is it because all manipulative/evil people must be driven by attachments to their desires/etc?
+  - if so, are those who progress through and embody these states of mind necessarily pure? does this progression move towards an ideal that is the opposite of the being Mara epitomizes?
+        - or is it instead a state purely devoid of the elements required for suffering/evil?

 - of course, the inverse: the more people who are bound to the